alexwlchan/alexwlchan.net/src/_articles/2016/2016-05-05-safely-deleting-a-file-called-rf.md

 ---
+layout: article
 date: 2016-05-05 21:03:00 +00:00
+title: Safely deleting a file called ‘-rf *’
 summary: If for some reason you create a file called `-rf *`, it’s possible to delete it safely.
 But really, don’t create it in the first place.
-layout: post
-tags:
-  - shell scripting
+topics:
-  - code crimes
+  - Code crimes
-title: Safely deleting a file called ‘-rf *’
-old_syntax_highlighting: true
+  - Shell scripting
 ---

 Odd thing that happened at work today: we accidentally created a file called `-rf *` on one of our dev boxes.